audulus/docs/docs/nodes.md

 You can drag and drop various selected functions into the text field, or if you know their syntax, type them directly into the text box.

-Entering letters or words will create variables as inputs, pictured below.
+Entering letters or words will create variables as inputs, as pictured below.

 <img src="img/nodes_reference/math/expr/expr_var.png"
 alt="expr node variables"